msouppe/CMPE257_Mobile_Networks/paper/paper.md

 important aspects in scientific research.
 However, as scientific discovery is rapidly advancing, researchers are pressured to rush publication of new findings and breakthroughs.
-This is especially true in Computer Science and Engineering where knowledge and technology have been advancing overwhelmingly fast and the push to publish new results is even stronger.
-Lately, however, there has been growing concern in the experimental computer science and engineering research community about results that cannot be reproduced and thus cannot be verified [@kurose_2016].
+This is especially true in computer science and engineering where knowledge and technology have been advancing overwhelmingly fast and the push to publish new results is even stronger.
+Lately, however, there has been growing concern in this community about results that cannot be reproduced and thus cannot be verified [@kurose_2016].
 There is increasing consensus about the importance of being able to reproduce research results to better understand conveyed ideas and further improve upon them.
+Computer networks research is not an exception and

-Replicating scientific experiments, however, is a challenging task.
+Reproducing scientific experiments, however, is a challenging task.
 In experimental computer science and engineering, more generally, and in computer networking, more specifically, one of the biggest setbacks of reproducibility is the complexity that comes with rebuilding the same environment in which the original experiment was conducted.
 Many experiments in this field rely on expensive hardware and software.
-While simulation tools greatly facilitate conducting experiments when compared to real hardware testbed experimentation, rerunning an experiment from scratch can be strenuous.
+While simulation tools greatly facilitate conducting experiments when compared to real hardware testbed experimentation, re-running an experiment from scratch can be strenuous.
 Network simulation experiments often come with the cost of extensive software configuration and package installation upon attempting to reproduce